dpavelescu/certification-report-system/README.md

 ---

-**🎉 Congratulations!** You now have a fully functional Certification Report System ready for production use.
-The system meets all Iteration 1 requirements and provides a solid foundation for future enhancements.
+**🎉 Congratulations!** You now have a fully optimized Certification Report System with comprehensive performance validation.
+The system exceeds all Iteration 2 requirements with modernized code architecture, extensive performance testing, and production-ready quality standards.